API java : BorderLayout

 Parameters:

-constraints - the desired absolute position, one of CENTER, one of NORTH, SOUTH, EAST, WEST
+constraints - the desired absolute position, one of CENTER, NORTH, SOUTH, EAST, WEST

 Returns: